seripap/vainglory/README.md

 `vainglory.setRegion`

-Sets the region for the class.
+Sets the region for the instance.

 ```javascript
 vainglory.setRegion('sg'); // Overwrites parent